Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 -   Script API cannot get a structure location.
 -   Cannot get a biome location.

-**loot**

--   Script API even though the loot is broken from the start, but it's useful for drop or set the item to players/world.

 **weather**

 -   Script API cannot get/set the world weather.

-**difficulty**

--   Script API cannot set the world difficulty.

 **mobevent**